When Positive Parenting Doesn’t Work: 5 Missteps to Avoid

 To see the life-changing effects of Positive Parenting, you need to go all in.
 You need an entire parenting solution–not just one behavior-specific tool.

-Because it’s just about impossible to piece together a comprehensive parenting strategy from blog posts and sites, I’ve designed a course for parents of toddlers to teens and you can get all the information you need in one place.
+Because it’s just about impossible to piece together a comprehensive parenting strategy from blog posts and sites, I’ve designed a course for parents of toddlers to teens, where you can get all the information you need in one place.

 I know there are many online parent education options to choose from, and whether Positive Parenting Solutions is right for your family or not, I encourage you to find a resource that will offer you an extensive parenting solution that guides you through the entire parenting journey.